pagopa/terraform-aws-githubrunner/README.md

 - Security group in a VPC specificied
 - Role for federated authentication for GitHub to run the task as runner

+**NOTE**: the VPC in which to run the task must have a NAT Gateway configured.

+## Prerequisites

+- AWS account
+- GitHub repo
+- **VPC with a NAT Gateway**.
+This is required because because the runner needs to reach GitHub for processing registration.

 ## Examples

 See the [examples](examples/) folder for same examples of usage of this module.